If a one-page resume is good, that makes a two-page resume twice as good, right?

 If you want to find technical skills related to the executive/management role you’re applying for, use the tool below to get a list of relevant skills and keywords.
 The tool also gives you the option to upload your resume.
 It’ll perform a quick scan and tell you what skills are missing.

-In addition to the above, here are some additional sections you might want to include on a two-page resume:
+In addition to the above, here are some additional sections you might want to include on a 2-page resume:

 This can go at the top of your resume and should match the exact title of the job you’re applying for.
 This can help your resume pass the initial screening stage, especially if you’ve done similar work previously but under a slightly different job title.
 In addition, you can add select keywords underneath to highlight your top areas of expertise, similar to a LinkedIn headline.